-Human antibodies are Y shaped, tetrapeptide glycoproteins made by two heavy chains and two light chains that are bound together by disulfide bonds.
-Like any other proteins, antibodies can act as an antigen, if injected to different species or hosts.
+Human antibodies are Y-shaped, tetrapeptide glycoproteins made by two heavy chains and two light chains that are bound together by disulfide bonds.
+Like any other proteins, antibodies can act as an antigen, if injected into different species or hosts.
 For example, if antibodies from humans are injected into mice, mice will recognize these antibodies are foreign proteins (antigens) and will form antibodies against human antibodies (i.e. anti-human antibodies).

 It is observed that the entire immunoglobulin is not immunogenic but it contains antigenic determinants at specific sites.
 Based on the location of those antigenic determinants, immunoglobulins are divided into, isotypes, allotypes, and idiotypes.

 Table of Contents